hashmark-lang/hashmark-parser/docs/schemas.md

 ---
 id: schemas
 title: HashML Schemas
-sidebar_label: HashML Schemas
+sidebar_label: Schemas
 ---

 HashML places a lot of importance on schemas.
 A schema describes the supported tags, and places constraints on where they can appear.
 HashML schemas are written in HashML.
-The supported tags are described by the schema schema, which is available in [`src/schema-schema.hm`](../src/schema-schema.hm).
+The supported tags are described by the schema schema.

 ## Example

 A schema looks like this:

 ```
 #block root
 	#content
 		#one document

 #block document
 	#default paragraph